microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `editorGroup.background`: Background color of an editor group.
 The background color shows up when dragging editor groups around.
 - `editorGroup.border`: Color to separate multiple editor groups from each other.
 - `editorGroup.dropBackground`: Background color when dragging editors around.
-- `editorGroupHeader.noTabsBackground`: Background color of the editor group title header when Tabs are disabled.
+- `editorGroupHeader.noTabsBackground`: Background color of the editor group title header when Tabs are disabled (set `"workbench.editor.showTabs": false`).
 - `editorGroupHeader.tabsBackground`: Background color of the Tabs container.
 - `editorGroupHeader.tabsBorder`: Border color of the editor group title header when tabs are enabled.
 Editor groups are the containers of editors.
 - `tab.activeBackground`: Active Tab background color.